-In the years since its inception in 1910, the San Diego Symphony has become one of the leading orchestras in the United States, and the first in California to reach the landmark of 100 years of performance history.
+In the decades since its inception in 1910, the San Diego Symphony has grown to become one of the leading orchestras in the United States, and the first in California to reach the landmark of 100 years of performance history.
 It is committed to providing musical experiences of superior quality for the greater San Diego community and beyond.
-Through a rich mixture of innovative and educational programming designed to appeal to all ages and cultures, the Symphony makes music an integral part of the cultural and intellectual fabric of the San Diego Region, valued by and relevant to all its residents.
+Through a rich mixture of innovative and educational programming designed to appeal to all ages and cultures, the symphony makes music an integral part of the cultural and intellectual fabric of the San Diego region, valued by and relevant to all its residents.

-The Symphony performs over 100 concerts each season, with artists as varied as Yo-Yo Ma, Yes, Charlotte Church, and Cirque Eloise.
-The San Diego Symphony performances include the Masterworks series, offering traditional classical repertoire and featuring guest artists as Pinchas Zukerman, Hilary Hahn and Angel Romero; the Winter Pops series, featuring popular guest artists such as Dave Brubeck, Johnny Mathis and Arturo Sandoval, as well as annual holiday programs; and a Family Festival series that presents family-friendly concerts.
-Each year, from late June through early September, the Symphony presents an outdoor Summer Pops season, which mixes classical favorites and pop music in a festive, outdoor atmosphere on San Diego's picturesque waterfront.
-Former Summer Pops guests have included Burt Bacharach, Chris Botti, and Frank Sinatra, Jr.
+The San Diego Symphony performs numerous concerts each season, with artists as varied as Yo-Yo Ma, Yes, Charlotte Church and Cirque Eloise.
+Performances include the Masterworks series, offering traditional classical repertoire and featuring guest artists as Pinchas Zukerman, Hilary Hahn and Angel Romero; the Winter Pops series, featuring popular guest artists such as Dave Brubeck, Johnny Mathis and Arturo Sandoval, as well as annual holiday programs; and a Family Festival series that presents family-friendly concerts.
+Each summer, the symphony also presents an outdoor season, which now unfolds in the beautiful, waterfront Rady Shell at Jacobs Park along the San Diego Embarcadero.

-In 2012, the Symphony, with the conducting of Music Director Jahja Ling, released Never Far Away – Music of Bright Sheng.
+In 2012, the symphony, under Jahja Ling, released Never Far Away – Music of Bright Sheng.
 Years in the making, this studio release features a world premiere performance on CD of Bright Sheng’s "Never Far Away," his harp concerto especially written for the soloist on this recording, Yolanda Kondonassis.

-Prior to that, the San Diego Symphony produced ten highly acclaimed recordings on the Naxos, Pro Arte and Telarc labels.
-Recordings include "Masters of Mayhem," a collection of works from Hitchcock movies, Berlioz’ "Romeo and Juliet," Brahms’ "Four Serious Songs" and a transcription of Sextet No.1 for orchestra, Gliere’s Symphony No. 3, and a collection of music from children’s films and cartoons, entitled "The Magical Mystical Mouse."
+Before that, the San Diego Symphony produced 10 highly acclaimed recordings on the Naxos, Pro Arte and Telarc labels.
+Recordings include "Masters of Mayhem," a collection of works from Hitchcock movies, Berlioz’ "Romeo and Juliet," Brahms’ "Four Serious Songs" and a transcription of Sextet No.1 for orchestra, Gliere’s Symphony No. 3, and a collection of music from children’s films and cartoons titled "The Magical Mystical Mouse."

-On January 14, 2002, the San Diego Symphony celebrated the announcement of the single largest donation ever made to a Symphony Orchestra, totaling $120 million.
-The gift, generously given by Joan and Irwin Jacobs, launched the Symphony’s New World Endowment Campaign, designed to ensure the future stability of the orchestra.
-The New York Times declared the San Diego Symphony “placed firmly on the nation’s musical landscape” as a result of this news.
+On Jan.
+14, 2002, the symphony celebrated the announcement of the single largest donation ever made to a symphony orchestra, totaling $120 million.
+The gift, generously given by Joan and Irwin Jacobs, launched the symphony’s New World Endowment Campaign, designed to ensure the future stability of the orchestra.
+The New York Times declared the San Diego Symphony had been “placed firmly on the nation’s musical landscape” as a result of this news.

 Get more information about the San Diego Symphony and a Complete Performance Schedule.
 To purchase tickets, call 619-235-0804.